PsychNeuro/ed1/book/chapter-07.md

 ![**Figure 7.2:** Computers solve problems by breaking them down into many small *sequential* steps, each one involving a specific, well-defined operation such as adding numbers, writing them down somewhere, and reading them back in for use later.
 Just like you do when performing multi-digit arithmetic.
 Alan Turing showed that these basic processes can be used to solve *any* problem.](../figures/fig_mental_multiplication.jpg){ width=50% }

 You can get a good feel for how a computer works, and why it can do anything, by considering the traditional strategies for performing multi-digit arithmetic (Figure 7.2).
 Instead of just staring at those big numbers and hoping a number pops to mind, you break the problem down into a sequence of simple, discrete steps.
-That sequence of steps is the *program* or **algorithm**, and each individual *operation* involves one of a small set of different processes, such as adding or multiplying single-digit numbers, writing down some numbers for later use (i.e., storing onto the tape in a Turing machine), and reading those numbers back in at the appropriate time (as you move to the next column of digits).
+That sequence of steps is the *program* or +algorithm, and each individual *operation* involves one of a small set of different processes, such as adding or multiplying single-digit numbers, writing down some numbers for later use (i.e., storing onto the tape in a Turing machine), and reading those numbers back in at the appropriate time (as you move to the next column of digits).

 This kind of sequential, discrete, step-wise processing is entirely different from how our neurons work.
 Neurons also break down a problem in to simpler components, but a critical difference is that they all work together in *parallel* instead of the fundamentally sequential, *serial* processing required for a universal computer.
 The major advantage of serial processing is that it is much more flexible --- any arbitrary collection of operations can be sequenced one after the other over time, but the same is *not* true for parallel computation.
 Some operations are mutually incompatible with each other, or depend one on the other, and simply cannot be performed simultaneously in parallel.